 What activities do you have on stand-by for that student who comes to you before having time to calm down?

-Be sure to check out my Teachers pay Teachers store for an Anger Management Activity Pack which includes a foldable, 8 anger management strategy posters, and an I-Messages Activity- all for only $3.00.
+Be sure to check out my Teachers pay Teachers store for an Anger Management Activity Pack which includes a foldable, 8 anger management strategy posters, and an I-Messages Activity.
+You can also find The Anger Games which includes a BINGO game and cootie catcher.
+Each product sells for only $3.00.

 Stick around!
 You can follow Savvy School Counselor with free email updates.
 Also, be sure to enter the Character Readers and CD Giveaway which ends at 11:59 P.M.
 EST on Friday, June 15.
 You may leave any comments here or visit my contact page to email me directly.
 As always, I’d love to hear from you.
 Connect with me!